 What are the side effects of topical finasteride?

 The research studies that we reviewed showed a low instance of side effects, and those cited in the studies were quite mild.
-These included irritation at the application point, redness, itchiness – and it is important to note that none of the studies showed any sexual side effects that many worry about when taking the oral medicine.
+These included:

-Topical Finasteride vs Oral Finasteride: What are the pros and cons?
+Topical Finasteride vs Oral Finasteride Pros and Cons

 Advantage of Topical Fin vs Oral